Ernest Kollar, 94, of Fergus Falls, died Friday, December 13, 2019 at the MN Veteran’s Home.

 Visitation: Friday, December 20, 2019 from 11:30 A.M. to 1:00 P.M. at Bethlehem Lutheran Church in Fergus Falls.

 Funeral service: Friday at 1:00 P.M. at Bethlehem Lutheran Church in Fergus Falls

 Burial: Pelican Valley Cemetery in Pelican Rapids at a later date.

-To plant a tree in memory of Ernie Kollar, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Ernie Kollar, please visit our Tree Store.